Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-ntlmrelayxproxy.md

 ### Step 1

-Enable webdav if not running with:
+Enable webdav if not running with this command or ideally use a BOF instead:

 `'net start webclient'`